Design Tips

 Happy Halloween from all of us here at The Sill!
 We wanted to help you celebrate spooky season by carving (or painting) your pumpkins at home with our very own Sill stencils.

 Spooky season is officially here!
-To help you bring a planty touch to Halloween decorating this year, we created plant-shaped stencils for pumpkin carving.
+Our team wanted to bring a planty touch to Halloween decorating this year, so we created plant stencils that you can use to carve Sill plant shapes into your favorite pumpkin.
 Or, if you are crafting with small children at home (or just want to avoid the workout that is carving a pumpkin), you can use these stencils to paint on the same shapes.

-Download the plant stencils here, then check out our video or read on below for step-by-step instructions.
+Check out our video or read on below for step by step instructions, and download the plant stencils here.
 If you’re printing stencils for a smaller-sized pumpkin, be sure to adjust the scale percentage in your print settings.

 1. Get Carving

-After picking out a pumpkin and cleaning the outside to remove any dirt, it’s time to get carving.
-Start by cutting out a circle along the top of your pumpkin—you’ll want to make the circle big enough so that you will be able to reach inside.
+After picking your favorite pumpkin and cleaning the outside to remove any dirt, it’s time to get carving.
+Start by cutting out a circle along the top of your pumpkin and make it big enough so that you will be able to reach inside.

 Once you have cut all the way around, pull out the top of the pumpkin by the stem.